Strong ergodicity phenomena for Bernoulli shifts of bounded algebraic dimension: A symmetric model argument

 For the rest of this section, and through the paper, we work over the universe $V=L$.
 This can be done as all the equivalence relations we talk about are in $L$, and the questions of Borel reducibility and strong ergodicity between them are absolute.
 This restriction to $L$ is not necessary, and will never in fact be used.
 For this reason we always use the notation $V$ instead of $L$.
 We only do this to simplify the introduction below to ordinal definability and minimal extensions, and provide a more concrete context for the reader who is less familiar with the subject.

 Let $V[G]$ be a generic extension of $V$ with respect to some forcing notion $\mathbb{P}$ and let $A\in V[G]$.
-Let $V(A)$ be the minimal transitive substructure $W$ of $V[G]$ such that $W$ satisfies ZF, $W$ extends $V$, and $W$ contains $A$.
+Let $V(A)$ be the smallest transitive substructure $W$ of $V[G]$ such that $W$ satisfies ZF, $W$ extends $V$, and $W$ contains $A$.
 This is precisely the Hajnal relativized $L$-construction $L(A)$; see \cite{Jec03}*{p.
-193}.\footnote{Without the assumption $V=L$, $V(A)$ can be defined as the union of all models of the form $L(A,v)$ for some $v\in V$.} Recall the notion of ordinal definability \cite{Jec03}*{p.
-194}: if $W$ is a model of ZF and $A$ is a set in $W$, then say that $S$ is \textbf{ordinal definable over $A$} (in $W$), denoted $S\in\mathrm{OD}(A)^W$, if $S\in W$ and there is a formula $\varphi$, ordinal parameters $\bar{b}$ and parameters $\bar{a}$ from the transitive closure of $A$, so that $S=\{s\in W: W\models \varphi(s,A,\bar{a},\bar{b})\}$.
+193}.
+Note that $L(A)$ depends only on $A$, and not on the poset $\mathbb{P}$ or the ambient universe $V[G]$.\footnote{Without the assumption $V=L$, $V(A)$ can be similarly defined as the union of all models of the form $L(A,v)$ for some $v\in V$, and it depends only on $V$ and $A$.} We generally refer to such models $V(A)$ as \textbf{symmetric models}.

+Recall the notion of ordinal definability \cite{Jec03}*{p.
+194}: if $W$ is a model of ZF and $A$ is a set in $W$, then $S$ is \textbf{ordinal definable over $A$} (in $W$), denoted $S\in\mathrm{OD}(A)^W$, if $S\in W$ and there is a formula $\varphi$, ordinal parameters $\bar{b}$ and parameters $\bar{a}$ from the transitive closure of $A$, so that $S=\{s\in W: W\models \varphi(s,A,\bar{a},\bar{b})\}$.
 Here we will be working with models $W$ of ZF which are generic extensions of $V$, or intermediate extensions of such, and therefore they all have the same ordinals with $V$.

-Let $\mathrm{HOD}(A)^{W}$ be the subclass of $W$ consisting of all sets $S\in W$ so that every element of the {\bf transitive closure $\mathrm{tc}(\{S\})$ of $\{S\}$} is in $\mathrm{OD}(A)^{W}$.
+Let $\mathrm{HOD}(A)^{W}$ be the subclass of $W$ consisting of all sets $S\in W$ so that every element of the { transitive closure $\mathrm{tc}(\{S\})$ of $\{S\}$} is in $\mathrm{OD}(A)^{W}$.
 If $W$ is any model of ZF and $A$ a set in $W$, then $\mathrm{HOD}(A)^{W}$ is a transitive model of ZF.
 See the proof of \cite{Jec03}*{Theorem 13.26} and the following discussion.

 \begin{fact} For every $S\in V(A)$ there is some formula $\varphi$, parameters $\bar{a}$ from the transitive closure of $A$ and $v\in V$ such that $S=\{s\in V(A) : V(A) \models \varphi(s,A,\bar{a},v) \}$.
 In this case we say that \textbf{$\bar{a}$ is a definable support for $S$}. \end{fact} \begin{proof} Work inside $V(A)$, and consider $\mathrm{HOD}(A)^{V(A)}$, the class of sets which are hereditarily ordinal definable over $A$, as calculated in $V(A)$.
 Then $\mathrm{HOD}(A)^{V(A)}$ is a transitive model of ZF containing $A$ and all the ordinals.
 By the minimality of $V(A)$, it follows that $V(A)$ is equal to $\mathrm{HOD}(A)^{V(A)}$.
 So every set in $V(A)$ is definable as in the statement of the fact.\footnote{If we were not to assume that $V=L$, the same arguments hold when $\mathrm{HOD}(A)$ is changed to $\mathrm{HOD}(A,V)$, all the sets hereditarily definable using parameters from the transitive closure of $A$ and arbitrary parameters in $V$.} \end{proof}